Loving That Tropical Island Life

 “Once you have traveled, the voyage never ends, but is played out over and over again in the quietest chambers.
 The mind can never break off from the journey.” ~ Pat Conroy

-Living in paradise was just a side benefit.
-Eight of the next twelve years found me living, working or traveling between the 180th meridian and the Indian Ocean, mostly under the tropical sun that seemed to always follow me…from Guam to the Philippines, Singapore and Hong Kong, to Diego Garcia, and back to the Philippines, where I met my match… and my Filipina bride (1984).
+Living in paradise was just a side benefit now.
+Eight of the next twelve years found me living, working or traveling between the 180th meridian and the Indian Ocean, mostly under the tropical sun that seemed to always follow me… from Guam to the Philippines, Singapore and Hong Kong, to Diego Garcia, and back to the Philippines, where I met my match in 1984, who would later become my bride.

 Our choices were: